 We’ve also improved the quality of data that is made automatically available to your owners via the portal.
-Specifically, owners will now be able to see a nuanced financial snapshot of where their property/ies is/are up to, where tenants have paid rent to, any money held on trust, EOFY statements, monthly statements, any payments due or owed, and the income that property or properties has generated.
+Specifically, owners will now be able to see a nuanced financial snapshot of where their property/ies is/are up to, where tenants have paid rent to, any money held on trust, EOFY statements, monthly statements, any payments due or owed, and the income that property or properties have generated.

 These two upgrades may seem small, but they remove a productivity blocker for most PMs, who find themselves being the messenger who must repeatedly deliver the same messages.
-We hope it means the end of endlessly printing, emailing or otherwise making information available to owners every time they lose it, don’t have it, or don’t want to go searching for it.
+We hope it means the end of endlessly printing, emailing, or otherwise making information available to owners every time they lose it, don’t have it or don’t want to go searching for it.

 It also improves the quality of your service to your owners.
 By putting owners closer to their own information, PMs have a chance to lift the quality of conversations with them.
-Instead of wasting time explaining figures, PMs and owners can spend more time making key decisions, and having quality conversations that improve those relationships—rather than erode them.
+Instead of wasting time explaining figures, PMs and owners can spend more time making key decisions and having quality conversations that improve those relationships—rather than erode them.

 Fast-tracked access to detailed insights + key metrics with Insights Plus

 These aren’t just static dashboards like you’ve seen in most software for most of the past decade.
 Our advanced new reporting tool, Insights Plus, lets you select data and drill down into it, see changes over time, and measure your success in ways that have been hitherto impossible.
-At least, impossible without the assistance of a data analyst or enterprise financial modelling software.
+At least, impossible without the assistance of a data analyst or enterprise financial modeling software.

 We’ve fast-tracked the release of this feature to enable Console Cloud users with administrator access to get a handle on their key metrics as soon as possible.
 This feature is designed to help leaders navigate the pandemic and the impact it has on their business, and empower them to make the right business decisions as early as possible.